verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 with a TLS CA certificate mounted from a volume and the user/password stored in a secret.
 For more details, see the [Jaeger documentation](https://www.jaegertracing.io/docs/latest/operator/#external-elasticsearch).

-1. Prior to creating the Verrazzano custom resource, create a secret containing the OpenSearch credentials and certificates in the `verrazzano-install` namespace.
+1. Prior to configuring the external OpenSearch for Jaeger in the Verrazzano custom resource, create a secret containing the OpenSearch credentials and certificates in the `verrazzano-install` namespace.
 Jaeger will use these credentials to connect to OpenSearch.
    ```
    $ kubectl create secret generic jaeger-secret \
     --from-literal=ES_PASSWORD=<OPENSEARCH PASSWORD> \